 Address: 26 Hope Rd, Kingston, Jamaica

 Devon House is located at 26 Hope Rd, Kingston and has a rich history.
 Built in 1881 in late Georgian style, rather than contemporary Victorian, the owner was George Stiebel, son of a Jamaican housekeeper and a German Jew.

 George Stiebel was the first black Jamaican millionaire in Uptown (St. Andrew).
 He made his fortunes in Venezuela before moving back home and becoming the Custos (a sort of civic custodian) of St. Andrew.

 Devon House has undergone two restorations since it became a National Monument in January 23, 1968; the first was in 1968-9 and the second one in 1974.
 The second refurbishing was done in Victorian style.

-Visiting Devon House feels more like taking a step back into 1881 Jamaica.
+You can tour Devon House and it feels more like taking a step back into 1881 Jamaica.
 Take a tour of the mansion and see the well maintained and beautifully designed dining room, and take a peek into the master bedroom.

 It takes about 30 minutes to complete the mansion tour.
 Tours are available from Monday to Friday, 9 am-4 pm.
 The mansion remains closed on Christmas Day and Good Friday.
 When you get hungry, walk to the Devon House courtyard and select from the several bars and restaurants available.